This Is The Real Definition of Dispersed Camping

 You even may not have cell phone service.

-However, dispersed camping in National Forests doesn't mean you (or others) can go wild and do whatever you want to.
-There will be regulations for the area you must follow when you go to pick a site.
+However, free camping in national forests doesn't mean you (or others) can go wild and do whatever you want.
+You must follow regulations when looking for and staying at a site.

-People often get this term mixed up with dry camping.
-(Heck, I did, too.
-I learned the true meaning by doing this article, lol!)
+Anyway, people often get this term mixed up with dry camping.
+(Heck, I did, too, and I learned the true meaning by doing this article, LOL!)

-The term dispersed camping could be used when speaking of dry camping, but technically, it's remote camping in a US forest.
+You can use the term 'dispersed' camping when speaking of dry camping, but technically, it's remote camping in a US forest.

 There you have it... now the question "What is dispersed camping?" should never come out of your mouth again.